-Option 1 - Local Authorities accept applications and check eligibility (do nothing option)
+Option 1 - Local Authorities accept applications and check eligibility

-- 7.3 Option 1 is considered the 'do nothing' option.
-Should no legislation be taken forward, this option is expected to be put in place as a default option.
-Early implementation of the Offer is administered by the seven EILAs.
-Should this continue to national roll out, this model would continue and each of the 22 Local Authorities would deliver the Offer within their authorities individually. - 7.4 Although each authority would conduct the application and eligibility checking individually, they would be required to follow the same process illustrated in figure 2. - 7.5 Each authority would set up a bilingual online application with an indicative eligibility checker.
-Parents would declare their situation against each of the eligibility criteria to assess their eligibility. - 7.6 If the eligibility checker found them to be eligible, they would be required to complete the application and submit proof of eligibility criteria to the Local Authority in either hard-copy form or digitally alongside the application. - 7.7 Each Local Authority would then be responsible for manually checking the documents against the applications and eligibility criteria to establish parents' eligibility. - 7.8 Once eligibility has been confirmed or rejected, parents would be informed via email and this confirmation would be used to take to a provider as proof of eligibility. - 7.9 Each parent would be asked to re-affirm their eligibility on a termly basis, usually via email.
-Of those that declared their continued eligibility, spot checks of 20% must be undertaken with the re-submission of up-to-date
+- 7.3 Option 1 was originally considered the 'do nothing' option.
+Option 1 remains a viable option, but is not the intended approach for early implementation prior to national roll out (set out in Option 5 which is now considered the 'do nothing' option).
+Should no legislation be taken forward, Option 1 could still be taken forward.
+This is likely if the approach we are testing (Option 5) is found less favourable. - 7.4 Although each authority would conduct the application and eligibility checking individually, they would be required to follow the same process illustrated in figure 2. - 7.5 Each authority would set up a bilingual online application with an indicative eligibility checker.
+Parents would declare their situation against each of the eligibility criteria to assess their eligibility. - 7.6 If the eligibility checker found them to be eligible, they would be required to complete the application and submit proof of eligibility criteria to the Local Authority in either hard-copy form or digitally alongside the application. - 7.7 Each Local Authority would then be responsible for manually checking the documents against the applications and eligibility criteria to establish parents' eligibility. - 7.8 Once eligibility has been confirmed or rejected, parents would be informed via email and this confirmation would be used to take to a provider as proof of eligibility.

-- evidentiary documents.
+- 7.9 Each parent would be asked to re-affirm their eligibility on a termly basis, usually via email.
+Of those that declared their continued eligibility, spot checks of 20% must be undertaken with the re-submission of up-to-date evidentiary documents.
 As before, these must be checked manually against the eligibility criteria and parents informed of the outcome. - 7.10 Each Local Authority would need to provide a bilingual support helpline which would likely be via the Family Information Services.
 As they would be undertaking this service on behalf of the Welsh Government, compliance with the Welsh Language Standards would be necessary, and specifically with the compliance notice issued to the Welsh Ministers.

-Figure 2: Process map for option 1 - Local Authorities accept applications and check eligibility (do nothing option)
+Figure 2: Process map for option 1 - Local Authorities accept applications and check eligibility